Hydrospheredata/mist/docs/getting-started/README.md

 ## Installing Hydrosphere Mist
 ### Quick Start
 Hydrosphere Mist is a Scala/Akka application distributed as a Docker container.
-Apache Spark binaries are already packaged into Mist docker container for a quick start.
+Apache Spark binaries, all the default configs and sample jobs are already packaged into Mist docker container for a quick start.

 ```
 docker run -p 2003:2003 -v /var/run/docker.sock:/var/run/docker.sock -d hydrosphere/mist:master-2.0.0 mist